leonelcamara/web2py_sparkpost/README.md

 I would like to be able to use SparkPost without changing any of my mail sending code in a project.
 This plugin is designed so you can keep sending emails exactly the same way you always did with web2py.

-Finally, I also wanted to start using SparkPost in my web2py projects, so here we are.
+Finally, I actually wanted to start using SparkPost in my web2py projects, so here we are.

 ## Installation